 Methods to Increase Your Closing Rate

-Understand and focus on the needs of the customer.
 When first meeting with a customer, take the time to understand the problem they're experiencing.
 Don't get in a rush to show off your solution for their difficulties.
 Ask questions that help you understand the client's problem, then tailor your pitch to emphasize how your product can rectify their problem.

-Relationships garner results.
 Clients enjoy doing business with people they like.
 Try meeting over lunch instead of in the office.
 It may take a bit more time and effort, but building a relationship creates loyalty that's worth the effort.

 Smile, shake their hand and get the contract signed to close the deal.